DanielPulidoSC/DataDrivenSecurity/CPE.md

 ![CPE_model](/images/cpe_stack.png)

+The CPE version 2.3 specifications, including this specification, collectively replace [CPE22].CPE version 2.3 is intended to provide all the capabilities made available by [CPE22] while adding new features suggested by the CPE user community.
+The primary differences between CPE Dictionary versions 2.2 and 2.3 include:
+1. Updated deprecation logic that includes one-to-many CPE deprecation
+2. Updated change history and provenance data requirements
+3. Built-in one-to-one mappingbetween CPE version 2.2 and version 2.3 names; the version 2.3 name is embedded in the version 2.2 name so that the instance document will validate against the version 2.2 schema.

 Next, we are going to show and describe each item on [dictionary](https://nvd.nist.gov/feeds/xml/cpe/dictionary/official-cpe-dictionary_v2.3.xml.zip) and its attributes in the [standardized schema](https://csrc.nist.gov/schema/cpe/2.3/cpe-dictionary_2.3.xsd) so we can decide which are the most interesting parameters to get and tidy the data frame.

 **cpe-list**: The cpe-list element acts as a top-level container for CPE Name items.
 Each individual item must be unique.
 It includes the ListType complex type defines an element that is used to hold a collection of individual items.
 The required generator section provides information about when the definition file was compiled and under what version.